dannycahyo/memo-callback-mastery/README.md

 2. Computationally Expensive Calculations: When a function's execution is computationally expensive and its result doesn't change frequently, using useMemo to memoize the result can optimize the component's rendering performance.

+## Presentation Slides
+The presentation slides for this project can be found in the `slides` directory from the root of the repository.
+To view and get the full experience of the slides, it's recommended to use the [Marp for VS Code extension](https://marketplace.visualstudio.com/items?itemName=marp-team.marp-vscode).